agorelik2/project_uread/README.md

 Sign-in page
 ![sign-in](client/public/images/sign-in.png)

-Sign up /Registration page for new users
+Sign up (Registration) page for new users
 ![signup](client/public/images/signup.png)

-Books page where you can recommend a book and view other people's recommendations, links to reviews
+Books page where you can recommend a book and view other people's recommendations, links to reviews or search
 ![books](client/public/images/books.png)

 User's book page where you can update and delete your own book recommendations